LoamNet/net.loam.www/_posts/2019-11-16-an-intro-to-interfaces.md

 Another way to apply interfaces is as a shim between different existing pieces of functionality.
 They can adapt two existing objects to work with each other without explicitly having to reference one another, which can be great for swapping out different chunks of code during development.
 By adding interfaces to things that are probably going to change as a shim (we call this "abstracting" the things that can change), you now don't have to worry as much about changes on either side of the interface.

 With the tools above, you should be able to start using interfaces in your existing projects today!
-Also, while it's not a convention in Java specifically, I like to add a leading `I` (Displayable instead of displayable) to help reduce confusion when I'm looking back at my code later, so I know what is an isn't an interface at a glance.
+Also, while it's not a convention in Java specifically, I like to add a leading `I` (`IDisplayable` instead of `Displayable`) to help reduce confusion when I'm looking back at my code later, so I know what is an isn't an interface at a glance.

 Looking for more examples or information on interfaces?
 Check out the following: